Skip to Content

 For anyone wanting to go blonde, it’s going to be expensive.
 It requires multiple steps to ensure you receive the hair color you want.
 In addition, if your base color is darker than average, the more expensive your color treatment will be.

-Pearl blonde hair is more expensive because you must blend multiple shades for the base.
+Pearl blonde hair can be more expensive because you must blend multiple shades for the base.
 Afterward, add white or platinum highlights to achieve the pearl shade you want.

 Skin Tone